EpocDotFr/webtodotxt/README.md

   - Save and reload the task list
   - Clear displaying of the task priority and completion
   - Automatic task creation date and completion date setting
-  - Basic Markdown support for inline formatting (strong, emphasis, code, deleted, link.
+  - Basic Markdown support for inline formatting styles (strong, emphasis, code, deleted, link.
 Text links and emails are also auto-linked)
   - Automatic saving (WIP)
+  - Possible to integrate with other system using a very basic "API" (I put API in quotes because it isn't really an API).
+See below for more information
   - Internationalized & localized in 3 languages:
     - English (`en`)
     - French (`fr`)